vosen/ZLUDA/README.md

 ## Usage
 **Warning**: this is a very incomplete Proof of Concept.
 It's probably not going to work with your application.
 ZLUDA currently works only with applications which use CUDA Driver API.
-Linux builds also work with application which use statically-linked CUDA Runtime API
+Linux builds also work with applications which use statically-linked CUDA Runtime API

 ### Windows
-You should have very recent GPU drivers installed.\
+You should have the most recent GPU drivers installed.\
 Copy `nvcuda.dll` to the application directory (the directory where .exe file is) and launch it normally

 ### Linux
-Very recent version of [compute-runtime](https://github.com/intel/compute-runtime) is required.
+A very recent version of [compute-runtime](https://github.com/intel/compute-runtime) is required.
 At the time of the writing 20.45.18403 is the recommended version.
 Unpack the archive somewhere and run your application like this:
 ```
 LD_LIBRARY_PATH=<PATH_TO_THE_DIRECTORY_WITH_ZLUDA_PROVIDED_LIBCUDA> <YOUR_APPLICATION>
 ```

 ## Building
-You should have relatively recent version of Rust installed, then you just do:
+You should have a relatively recent version of Rust installed, then you just do:

 ```
 cargo build
 ```
 in the main directory of the project

+## License

+This software is dual-licensed under either the Apache 2.0 license or the MIT license.
+See [LICENSE-APACHE](LICENSE-APACHE) or [LICENSE-MIT](LICENSE-MIT) for details